sharma18b/Bharat_Bazar/README.md

 # BharatBazaar ECommerce Website

 ## Funtionalities
-User Authentication for surfing
+* User Authentication for surfing
-•
-Searching and Predicting what a user wants to buy
+* Searching and sorting
-•
-Buying and Selling of Products
+* Buying and Selling of Products
-•
-Products sorted by categories and different filters products •
+* Products sorted by categories and different filters products
-Creating Wishlist and Carts for a Purchase
+* Creating Wishlist and Carts for a Purchase
-•
-Customer Review panel or Experience Panel.
+* Customer Review panel or Experience Panel.
-•
-Reward system for best performing sellers.
-•
-Multiple payment gateways
+* Multiple payment gateways
-•
-Ability to scale and add new features
+* Ability to scale and add new features

 ## Run Locally
 ### 1. Create Database - Atlas Cloud MongoDB